bitcoinvsalts/node-binance-trader/README.md

     * **Fraction**: This will interpret the buy quantity (that you have configured in BVA) as a fraction of your total balance in Binance.
 E.g. if you say 0.1 it will use 10% of your balance.
     * **All**: This will use the maximum balance, then re-sell a small portion of every active trade in order to free up funds for the new trades.
 All active trades will have the same investment.
 E.g. 4 active trades will use 25% of your balance each, if a 5th trade opens then it will sell a portion from the previous 4 so that all 5 trades are using 20% of your balance.
     * **Largest**: This will use the maximum balance, then re-sell half of the largest trade.
 E.g. (assuming no minimum) 1 trade will use 100% of your balance, the 2nd trade will sell 50% of the first trade and use that, the 3rd trade will sell 50% of the first trade so now you have 1st @ 25%, 2nd @ 50%, 3rd @ 25% of your total balance.
 The difference between this and the "All" model is that it only re-sells from a single existing trade whenever a new one comes in, but it does mean that not all trade sizes are equal.
+  * **All** and **Largest** also have an option for minimum number of trades, this stops the first trade from using 100% of your balance.
+E.g. if you set this value to 4, the first trade will only use 25% of your balance.
 * **Disable Coins**
   * You can provide a comma delimited list of coins that you want to ignore trade signals for.
 * **Disable Margin**